wildankev/eeg-vis/README.md

 If you encounter network issues downloading from PhysioNet:
 1. Check your internet connection
-2. Verify the PhysioNet URL is accessible
+2. Verify the PhysioNet URL is accessible: https://physionet.org/content/eegmat/1.0.0/
-3. Try downloading the file manually from the URL shown in the error message
-4. Place the downloaded `.edf` file in the `physionet_eeg_data/` directory
+3. Try running the download cell again

 ### Memory Issues

-For large files, the notebook uses lazy loading.
-If you still encounter memory issues:
+If you encounter memory issues:
-- Reduce the `duration` parameter in visualization cells
+- Reduce the number of subjects in the `SUBJECTS` list
-- Load only specific channels using the `picks` parameter
-- Consider using a machine with more RAM
+- Restart the kernel and run cells sequentially

 ### Compatibility